 And, like aperture, it affects two key image characteristics:

-Regarding exposure: Shutter speed and exposure have a very simple relationship.
+Regarding exposure: Shutter speed and exposure have a basic relationship.
 The longer the shutter speed, the more light that hits the sensor, and the brighter your photo will turn out.

 Because the sun is bright, shutter speeds tend to be fast.
 Common shutter speed are between 1/100s to 1/2000s, though there are plenty of situations where they go up to 1/8000s and down to 30s (or longer).